thrivenigd39/Hey/README.md

 # Hey
-This is my third repository
+This is my second repository
-and this is mine
+and this is mood
+yes i do made the changes